mlswg/mls-protocol/draft-ietf-mls-protocol.md

     members into a new group.
 This applies if a subset of current group members wish to branch based on the current group state.

-The injection of one or more PSKs into the Key Schedule can be signalled in two
+The injection of one or more PSKs into the key schedule is signaled in two
-ways: By including a `pre_shared_keys` extension either in a Commit message or in the `GroupSecrets` object of a Welcome message.
+ways: 1) as an extension to a Commit message that initiates a new epoch and 2) in the `GroupSecrets` object of a Welcome message sent to new members added in that epoch.

 ~~~~~
 enum {